 - Your Will must be signed by you or if you are physically unable then you may ask someone to sign for you in your presence

 - Your Will must be witnessed by TWO witnesses both present when you sign the Will they should then sign the Will themselves

 - Your Witnesses must be 18 or older and must not be named in your Will and must not be related to you or anyone who is to benefit from your will

-With social distancing and now a lockdown, the signing of a Will in the presence of two others presents a challenge however it is still possible.
+The signing of a Will in the presence of two others presents a challenge however it is still possible.
 Below are a few examples of how this may be achieved:

 - Make use of the garden where you sign the Will with the Witnesses at a safe distance so that they can see you.
 Once you have signed each witness takes it in turns to sign

 - Through a Window or Glass door, As long as the Witness can see you sign the Will they do not need to be in the same room as you.
 If you were to sign your Will with the Witnesses looking through the glass then once signed you can move to a safe distance in the room, they can enter and sign.